 When I pulled it out the bag, I nearly died laughing.

-And then this quilt.
-A Jacob's Ladder pattern.
-In order to finish the third quilt, I checked out that book again (why I kept checking out that book, I have no idea) to see how to put the blocks together.
+It is a Jacob's Ladder pattern, and I actually used a pattern for it.
+I checked out the same book again (why I kept checking out that book, I have no idea) that said the Courthouse Steps pattern was the easiest pattern for a beginner.
+I wanted to see how to put the blocks together.
 By then, I thought I knew everything I needed to know to make a quilt top.
 I was so very, very wrong.
-The second quilt they recommended for beginners was Jacob's Ladder (I remembered it incorrectly as being an Irish chain).
+The second quilt they recommended for beginners was Jacob's Ladder.
 I think the one in the book was for a twin size, and I bought the amount of fabric based on their instructions.
 The instructions in the book didn't go into detail about how to join blocks together, such as matching seams.
 I know, I know, that should be obvious even to a non-quilter, but it wasn't to me.
 So not only were the blocks not square, they were often offset by a quarter inch.
 Still, I put a few rows together and pressed the seams open (no instructions on which way to press either).
 At that point, I either thought it looked fantastic, or I was just overly ambitious, but I decided to make it a king size.
 So I made more blocks, formed them into rows, and sewed these rows perpendicular to the previously completed rows to make it wider.
 I think it was then that I realized my rows weren't that straight, or flat, and the blocks had some serious overlap, and I bagged it until I knew more about quilting.
 And then I forgot about it.
 I began it in February 2004, so that makes it my oldest UFO.